 There is no right to public safety.
 There are laws which seek to provide that environment, but you can not have a right to something which relies on the positive action of others for it to be exercised.
 This is the same reason there can never be a right to healthcare.
 Not because it’s not a noble goal, but because we don’t have a right to force a doctor to treat us.

-Even then, it’s not really true that public safety is a primary core function of the constitution.
+Even then, it’s not really true that public safety is a core function of the constitution.
 I’m guessing he’s taking that from the often misused general welfare clause, but in noway does that line empower the government to override individual rights.
-The Bill of Rights supersedes any law or action the government may enact.
+To make that argument is completely antithetical to the constitutional order.

-Pitting gun rights against public safety may seem like a good “gotcha” on TV, but it’s a terrible constitutional argument.
+Pitting gun rights against public safety may seem like a good “gotcha” on TV, but it’s a completely nonsensical argument in regards to individual rights.

 Next, Stephens moves to what’s become a common tactic in the media, among liberals, and unfortunately among some “conservatives.”